 We love the juju hat because it is a beautiful wall decoration made from natural feathers.
 This makes it a prey for insects.

-In addition, periodically spraying your home with a moth repellent spray will keep unwanted insects away.
+In addition, periodically spray your home with a moth repellent spray keeps unwanted insects away.

 How to cure a moth infestation